MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

    The prediction lead scoring is applied in your organization.
 Users can see the lead scoring in their views under the **Lead Score** column and a widget in the lead form.

 >[!IMPORTANT]
->Don't use the form designer to add the predictive lead scoring widget to the lead form.
+>Adding the predictive lead scoring widget to a form through legacy form designer is not supported.

 > [!NOTE]
 > For more information on how predictive lead scoring helps users, see [Convert leads into opportunities](../sales/work-predictive-lead-scoring.md).